 Chronic lung disease

-It appears that the risk of a severe COVID-19 disease course is increased in people with chronic lung disease, including severe asthma, defined as asthma that has resulted in the use of high-dose inhaled steroids or steroid tablets during the past year.
+People with chronic lung disease have increased risk of a severe COVID-19 disease course.
+This group includes people with severe asthma, whi have used high-dose inhaled steroids or steroid tablets during the past year.

 People with obesity have an increased risk of a severe disease course, and the risk increases with increasing body mass index (BMI).

 Cardiovascular diseases include a range of diseases that may increase the risk of a severe COVID-19 disease course.
 There is evidence to suggest that the risk increases with the severity of the underlying disease.
-In studies that adjust for age and other risk conditions, including other cardiovascular diseases, high blood pressure does not appear to be an independent risk factor for hospitalisation or death from COVID-19.
+In studies that adjust for age and other risk conditions, high blood pressure does not appear to be an independent risk factor for hospitalisation or death from COVID-19.

 Other chronic diseases